In order to understand how Gunn IMS can help you, we must first understand Neuropathic pain.

 IMS relies heavily on a thorough physical examination of the patient by a competent practitioner, trained to recognize the physical signs of neuropathic pain.
 This physical examination is indispensable since chronic pain is often neurological as opposed to structural, and therefore, invisible to expensive X-rays, MRI Tests, Bone and CT Scans.
 Failure to recognize these signs will result in an inaccurate diagnosis, and thus, a poor starting point for physical therapy.

-Research: To access research related to Gunn IMS, please visit the link below -http://istop.wildapricot.org/Research
+Research: To access research related to Gunn IMS, please visit http://istop.wildapricot.org/Research